celestefournier/sudoku-solver/README.md

 # Sudoku Solver
-This is an algorithm for solving any 9x9 sudoku board
+Sodoku Solver is an algorithm to solving any 9x9 sudoku board.